ORION ENERGY SYSTEMS, INC. New Standards Disclosure

 Issued: Not Yet Adopted

-In November 2024, the FASB issued ASU No. 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40), which modifies the disclosure and presentation requirements relating to expenses shown on the income statement.
+In November 2024, the FASB issued ASU No. 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40), which modifies the disclosure and presentation requirements relating to expenses shown on the statements of operations.
 The amendments in the update require disclosure, in the notes to financial statements, of specified information about certain costs and expenses.
-The amendments require that at each interim and annual reporting period an entity: 1 .
+The amendments require that at each interim and annual reporting period an entity: "1.
 Disclose the amounts of (a) purchases of inventory, (b) employee compensation, (c) depreciation, (d) intangible asset amortization, and (e) depreciation, depletion, and amortization recognized as part of oil and gas-producing activities.
 2. Include certain amounts that are already required to be disclosed under current generally accepted accounting principles in the same disclosure as the other disaggregation requirements.
 3. Disclose a qualitative description of the amounts remaining in relevant expense captions that are not separately disaggregated quantitatively.
-4. Disclose the total amount of selling expense and, in annual reporting periods, an entity's definition of selling expenses.
+4. Disclose the total amount of selling expense and, in annual reporting periods, an entity's definition of selling expenses."
 The amendments in this update are effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
 Early adoption is permitted.
 Orion is currently evaluating the impact that this guidance will have on the presentation of its consolidated financial statements and accompanying notes.

 Historical Timeline